 SCHEDULE GUARANTEES

 13.1 Guarantee of Timely Completion.
 Contractor shall administer and perform the Work in accordance with the Project Schedule and guarantees that Substantial Completion shall occur on or before _______, 200__ (the "Guaranteed Completion Date") and Final Completion shall occur by the “End Date”, which shall be the date [ninety (90)] days after the Guaranteed Completion Date.
 Time is of the essence in this Agreement with respect to the Guaranteed Completion Date and the End Date.
-If progress on the Work is significantly delayed other than as a result of either [Changes (subject to Section 6.5),] Force Majeure or Owner Delays, Contractor shall take reasonable actions, including without limitation working overtime, weekends, or holidays, or adding additional personnel, equipment, or work spreads, at no cost to Owner, to cause Substantial Completion to occur by the Guaranteed Completion Date.
+If progress on the Work is significantly delayed other than as a result of either [Changes (subject to Section 6.5),] Force Majeure or Owner Delays, Contractor shall take reasonable actions, including without limitation working overtime, weekends, or holidays, or adding additional personnel, equipment, or work spreads, at no cost to Construction Manager, to cause Substantial Completion to occur by the Guaranteed Completion Date.
 [Under review by EGF.]

 13.2 Completion.
 Contractor shall design the Facility such that the Facility when constructed in accordance with that conceptual design shall meet the Specific Performance Guarantees.